About the Moments of the Generalized Ulam Problem: The third moment and positive RW's in

 \subsection{Some observations}

 This generating function has value on its own.
 One may think of the 2nd moment generating function that we calculated before as characterizing the number of intersections of two up-right paths.
 By rotating 45-degrees and projecting to the $x$-axis, this can be seen as the rencontres of two SRW's on $\Z$.
 Those are the times that both SRW's end up at the same point at one time.
 For the 3rd moment, the original perspective is of $(+\boldsymbol{i},+\boldsymbol{j},+\boldsymbol{k})$ paths in $\Z^3$.
-But projecting to the plane $x+y+z=0$ (along the $(1,1,1)$-direction) this can be seen as the analogous generating function for rencontres of two simple random walks on the triangular lattice.
+This can be thought of as positive RW's in $d=3$.
+If we project to the plane $x+y+z=0$ along the $(1,1,1)$ direction, this can be seen as a particular type of RW along the positive directions of the triangular lattice.

 Another observation is that the all-or-nothing sector does not lead to a better inequality than the one we started with (\ref{eq:Holder}).
 This is discovered {\em a posteriori} after doing much calculation.
 Therefore, we will skip those unnecessary calculations.